mandarwawoo/mandarwawoo/README.md

 # Hey Folks!!
 Great to see you here! 👋

-- 📖 Pursuing my Bachelor's in Artificial Intelligence from [GH Raisoni College of Engineering Nagpur](https://ghrce.raisoni.net/).
+- 📖 An Artificial Intelligence Grad from [GH Raisoni College of Engineering Nagpur]

 - 🧑🏻‍💻 FullStack Developer.